sankalp139/Particle41-challenge/README.md

 ### Steps:

-1. Clone the Repository and copy the entire folder named Task-2
+1. Clone the Repository and copy the entire folder named 'terraform'
 2. Go to the folder location in Terminal and run ‘terraform init’
 3. Run Terraform plan to see the set of resources available for creation
 4. To verify check that there are 29 resources waiting to be created.